 TABLE OF CONTENTS

-An item's brand is the name of its product line or the manufacturer or distributor of the item, generally whichever logo/name appears most prominently on the packaging or the Brand name generally accepted by collectors.
+An item's brand is the name of its product line or the manufacturer or distributor of the item, generally whichever logo/name appears most prominently on the packaging or the brand name that is generally accepted by collectors.

-There isn't really an overall rule for what is considered as an item's Brand.
-It's often the manufacturer (for example, Funko or LEGO), but in some cases a large manufacturer will have several Brands that are divisions within the company rather than separate entities.
-For example, Mattel has many distinct toy lines like Hot Wheels, Barbie, Mega Bloks/Construx, etc. Even though items from those divisions are all made by Mattel, they are considered as different Brands.
+There isn't really an overall rule for what is considered an item's brand.
+It's often the manufacturer (for example, Funko or LEGO), but in some cases, a large manufacturer or corporation will have several brands that are divisions within the company rather than separate entities.
+For example, Mattel has many distinct toy lines like Hot Wheels, Barbie, Mega Bloks/Construx, etc. Even though items from those divisions are all owned and made by Mattel, rather than individual corporations, they are classified as brands instead of series.

-The Related Subjects field, as the name implies, can be used to associate other related Subjects with the item.
-Examples of this are the make of a vehicle (like Toyota or Volkswagen), the character depicted, or an associated franchise.
+As the name implies, the Related Subjects field can be used to associate other related Subjects with the item.
+Examples are the make of a vehicle (like Toyota or Volkswagen), the character depicted, or an associated franchise.

-We don't want to fill the item page with too many links, so only add Subjects that are directly related.
+We don't want to clutter the item page with too many links, so only add Subjects that are directly related.
 For example:

-- On an R2-D2 figure, add the R2-D2 character Subject and the Star Wars franchise Subject, but not the Disney company Subject (as a parent to the Star Wars Subject, the Disney subject is too far removed from R2-D2).
+- On an R2-D2 figure, add the R2-D2 character Subject and the Star Wars franchise Subject, but not the Disney corporation Subject (as a parent to the Star Wars Subject, the Disney subject is far enough removed from R2-D2 that adding it to the item's Related Subjects doesn't really add value).

 - On a Wayne Gretzky trading card, add the Wayne Gretzky athlete Subject and the team he played for (the Edmonton Oilers), but not the NHL Subject.